Skip to content

 Lecture 06.
 Initialize Before Every Agent Session

 You start a new agent session and say "add a search feature."
-It jumps straight into coding, spends 20 minutes writing code, then discovers the test framework isn't configured properly.
-Another 10 minutes fixing the test framework, then the database migration script format is wrong, more fiddling.
+It jumps straight into coding — admirable enthusiasm.
+After 20 minutes it discovers the test framework isn't configured properly, spends another 10 fixing that, then the database migration script format is wrong, more fiddling.
 The search feature eventually gets added, but the whole session was inefficient — most time went to "figuring out how this project works" rather than writing the search feature.

 Core Concepts

-- Cold Start vs Warm Start: Cold start is from an empty directory where the agent must guess project structure; warm start is from a template or existing project where infrastructure is already in place.
-Warm start far outperforms cold start.
+• Cold Start vs Warm Start: Cold start is from an empty directory where the agent must guess project structure; warm start is from a template or existing project where infrastructure is already in place.
+Warm start far outperforms cold start — like starting work on a site with running water and electricity versus beginning from a barren wasteland.

 Treat initialization as a dedicated phase.
 The first session does only initialization — no business feature code at all.
 Initialization produces:

 2. Verifiable test framework.
 At least one example test passes.
-This proves the test framework itself is properly configured.
+This proves the test framework itself is properly configured — like standing a pillar on the foundation to prove it can bear weight.

 3. Bootstrap contract document.
 A clear document telling subsequent sessions: